sproutcore/guides/source/using_handlebars.md

 NOTE: You can actually pass __any__ property as a parameter to {{view}}, not just bindings.
 However, if you are doing anything other than setting up bindings, it is generally a good idea to create a new subclass.

-h4.
-Modifying a View's HTML
+#### Modifying a View's HTML

 When you append a view, it creates a new HTML element that holds its content.
 If your view has any child views, they will also be displayed as child nodes of the parent's HTML element.

-By default, new instances of <code>SC.View</code> create a +<div>+ element.
-You can override this by passing a +tagName+ parameter:
+By default, new instances of `SC.View` create a `<div>` element.
+You can override this by passing a `tagName` parameter:

 <html>
 {{view App.InfoView tagName="span"}}
 </html>

-You can also assign an ID attribute to the view's HTML element by passing an +id+ parameter:
+You can also assign an ID attribute to the view's HTML element by passing an `id` parameter:

 <html>
 {{view App.InfoView id="info-view"}}